 On that sunny hot august day, as Ferry Porsche showed my father through the improved facilities since the time of his order for the silver-gray 1952 coupe, the Reuter factory (where the car bodies were formed), which is right next door to Porsche across a narrow courtyard, was extremely warm and noisy.
 I was a very quiet child, rarely ever whined, but the massive banging of the drop forge pressing out fenders, etc., was horrible to my young ears—like being on a battlefield.
 I began to cry.
 Probably silently, but I remember the tears streaming and my discomfort growing.
 How different I was from most modern-day kids who would’ve thrown themselves foaming and screaming at their parents.

 My father ignored me as usual, terribly embarrassed by his wimpy son I’m sure, but after a bit, Ferry gathered me in his arms and carried me into the upholstery room, which was soothingly cool and silent by comparison.
 He sat me down in a freshly made 356 leather seat (that wonderful unforgettable smell) and my tears stopped instantly.
-This seems like such a nice memory to have and, of course, I’ve been loyal to Porsche ever since.
+This seems like such a nice memory to have and, of course, I’ve been loyal to early Porsche and Reutter ever since.

 This brings me to Craig L. who has agreed to make both interiors for both 1955 EMC356s.
 I couldn’t be more excited.
 I feel as if Ernest Hemingway suddenly agreed to help me write a short story.

 This is Craig in his shop.
 Note the B&W image on the wall, which has quite the story attached to it.
 The photos are both by the car’s owner David Kroesen.
 A wonderful guy, I might add, unlike too many Porsche owners these days, he earned and deserves his!